-- What we give them (like components found in foods and drinks, etc.)
+What we give them (like food components, elements in drinks, etc.)

 To see this information and tell you what happens next, we identify and examine pathways.
 These biological pathways are sequences of molecular events that tell a story, step-by-step, from beginning to the end.
 For example:

 Which beneficial products might be made by your microbiome and from what materials?

 What are your microbes busy processing or degrading?

 What kinds of signals are they communicating with each other and with you?

 What are your microbes using for energy?

 Which carbohydrates are they consuming, glucose or fructose, or more complex starches?